MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/quickstart-envelope-reserved-resources.md

         type: RollingUpdate
 ```

-## Retrieve the status of Envelope ConfigMap placement
+## Retrieve the status of an envelope ConfigMap placement

-Here's a sample status that shows the successful placement of an Enveloped Object.
+Here's a sample status that shows the successful placement of an envelope object:

 ```
 status: